Bilingual Family Law Guidance for Washington Families.

 2. Agreed Parentage Actions

-If both parents agree, we prepare and file the agreed documents to establish parentage and request a Parenting Plan and Child Support Order.
+If both parents agree, I can help you prepare and file the agreed documents to establish parentage and request a Parenting Plan and Child Support Orders.

 3. Default Parentage Actions

-If the other parent doesn’t respond, we help you complete a default process to request parentage, custody, and support orders.
+If the other parent doesn’t respond, I help you complete a default process to request parentage be established.

 If your only goal is to establish paternity for child support purposes, you may also complete that process through the Washington State Division of Child Support (DCS).
 Learn more about DCS parentage options